inktrap/studyriffic/README.md

      - exclude ``$USER`` from all studies (in prolific)
  - reset database

- x changed typo "let as take an example" into "let us take an example" for study 3 x update the content of the instructions (based on overleaf)
+ x for "first item is filler" option assert that there is at least one filler (specified to select) x test "first item is filler" assertion x check spacing for next buttons x check spacing for tasks x remove/add <hr> so everything looks consistent

- x update the items (based on overleaf) x use likert scales in each experiment x address Opera Continue button issue: padding
+ x write javascript for instructions, hide/show x changed typo "let as take an example" into "let us take an example" for study 3 x update the content of the instructions (based on overleaf) x update the items (based on overleaf) x use likert scales in each experiment x address Opera Continue button issue: padding